andredejesus19/Pig-latin-translation/README.md

 #   Sum of the three variables for make the translation to pig latin!
     new_word= word + first + pyg

+#   Let's choose which letter the translated word will start from and finally print
     new_word= new_word[1:len(new_word)]
     print (new_word)

+# Case not have a word input the code go print "empty"
 else:
     print ('empty')